 There’s no overstating the importance of your resume.
 In this highly competitive labor market, companies might receive hundreds (if not thousands) of applications for a position — however, a well-crafted resume can make you stand out above the rest and get you much closer to an interview for that dream job.

 But what makes for a great resume and what should you include?
-Read on for our comprehensive, step-by-step guide to writing your resume.
+Read on to learn the 10 essential steps to write a resume.

 - Understand the basic principles of resume writing